JGRennison/OpenTTD-patches/README.md

 * Add zoom in support to the minimap window.
 * Add setting to increase the size of the main toolbar.
 * Add cargo filtering and a show by cargo mode to the company delivered cargo graph.
+* Add setting to display the area outside of the map as water.

 #### Limits